-Vanessa Pupavac and Mladen Pupavac discuss Migrations by the Serbian novelist Milos Crnjanski, in the light of the current migrant crisis in the Balkans.
+Vanessa Pupavac and Mladen Pupavac led a fascinating discussion about Migrations by the Serbian novelist Milos Crnjanski, in the light of the current migrant crisis in the Balkans.

 A leading writer of Serbian modernism, Milos Crnjanski was born just north of what is now the Serbian-Hungarian border.
 Haunted by themes of exile and migration, much of his writing resonates with the experience of migration in the Balkans today.
 Published in 1929, Migrations is set on the Habsburg military frontier in the 1740s, an area which is now part of the Western Balkans migrant route north to Germany and other northern European Union countries.
 The novel tells the story of two brothers who have left their native Serbia to escape the domination of the Ottoman Turks.
 Cold-shouldered in the Austrian dominions of Empress Maria Teresa, their goal is to settle among the Slav peoples of Russia.